flyingtommy/A-companion-tutorial-for-the-codes-and-models-in-the-rocking-paper.-/Example1.md

 ---

 ### III — Mesh the component
-This step determines the position of the interface nodes.
+Because the node of a tetrahedral element

 Workflow:
 - Mesh once to identify the nearby vertex locations